oragono/oragono-site/_posts/2017-06-27-new-release-and-packages.md

 In terms of future direction, there's a bunch of features I have planned.
 Let me quickly talk about each of them:

- - <strong>IP Cloaking:</strong> This is, rather than displaying IP addresses of connected client you'd display something like <span class="noemph"><tt>4yfdxndgf3.jpbkkfnt3g.fhbk6ukspg.5jqti37n7o.test-cloaked</tt></span> instead.
+ - <strong>IP Cloaking:</strong> This is, rather than displaying IP addresses of connected clients you'd display something like <span class="noemph"><tt>4yfdxndgf3.jpbkkfnt3g.fhbk6ukspg.5jqti37n7o.test-cloaked</tt></span> instead.
 I'm pretty interested in this, and I'd say this is something I really want in the next release.

- - <strong>XLINE 'Insane' Protections:</strong> Basically, to help stop you from accidentally banning half your network with a single command.
-With this protection, you'd need to add the INSANE paramter to your DLINE/KLINE command to submit it if the command bans more than x% of your network's users.
+ - <strong>XLINE 'Insane' Protections:</strong> Basically, this stops you from accidentally banning half your network with a single command.
+With this protection, you'd need to add the INSANE paramter to your DLINE/KLINE command, if it bans more than x% of your network's users.

  - <strong>DNSBL (DNS Blacklist) Support:</strong> This is another one that most other IRCds out there already have, but Oragono doesn't.
 I think it makes sense to implement this within a few releases, but figuring out exactly how configurable to make it is gonna be the challenge.

  - <strong>Email Verification for Accounts:</strong> Right now, Oragono only supports registing for accounts with no sort of verification.
 I've been planning this for a while but it's still honestly on the backburner.
 Does anyone have a pressing need for this, and how should I implement it?
 Standard SMTP, using a mail daemon such as sendmail on the machine itself?
 If you'd like this, feel free to reach out and tell me!

- - <strong>Unit Testing:</strong> I want to start on this, but it's difficult to really dive into it.
+ - <strong>Unit Testing:</strong> I want to start on this, but it's difficult to dive into it.
 I might look into this properly after the next release.

  - <strong>Extbans:</strong> I really want to do this, but it's on the backburner right now.